 In a recent discussion with The Dartmouth Institute, MPH candidate Chidalu Mbonu gave a glimpse into her experience as a student here, her public health career aspirations, and how she brought a UNICEF chapter to our Hanover, New Hampshire campus.
 Mbonu was born and raised in Lagos, Nigeria and immigrated to the U.S. in 2016.
-As an undergraduate student at the University of Maryland, College Park, Chidalu studied public health science before finding her way to Dartmouth’s 11-month accelerated MPH program.
+As an undergraduate student at the University of Maryland, College Park, Chidalu studied public health science before attending Dartmouth’s 11-month accelerated MPH program.

-When we spoke, it was a rainy Monday afternoon in Hanover, but Mbonu’s sunny disposition shone through Zoom and our buzzing computer screens.
-We began our conversation discussing what led Chidalu down the path of studying public health.
+It was a rainy Monday afternoon in Hanover when we spoke, but Mbonu’s sunny disposition shone through Zoom and our buzzing computer screens.
+We began our conversation by discussing what led Chidalu to study public health.
 Was there a seminal experience or person who influenced her professional path?
 “It’s funny you ask that,” Mbonu chuckled, “because I love to tell this story.”
-After moving to the U.S. to continue her education Mbonu started college, where she felt lost as a biology major.
-“I didn’t feel called to study biology, but I didn’t know what I wanted to pursue.”
-She made an appointment with her academic advisor who gave her a thick alphabetized booklet of all the school’s majors and told her to see if she was moved towards one of them.
-“When I got to the “P” section, and read through public health, I realized how much public health I was already doing and had been doing in my life.”
-After returning that booklet, she began her education at the University of Maryland in the school of public health and “never looked back.”
+After moving to the U.S. to continue her education, Mbonu started college, where she felt lost as a biology major.
+“I didn’t feel called to study biology but didn’t know what I wanted to pursue.”
+She made an appointment with her academic advisor, who gave her a thick, alphabetized booklet of all the school’s majors and told her to see if she was moved toward one of them.
+“When I got to the “P” section and read through public health, I realized how much public health I was already doing and had been doing in my life.”
+After returning that booklet, she began her education at the University of Maryland in the School of Public Health and “never looked back.”

-Mbonu's interests lie in preventative care and chronic disease and her long term goals include working with vulnerable communities not only in the U.S. but across the globe and in her home country of Nigeria.
-“I want to observe and understand different cultures around the world, and connect communities through improving health outcomes.”
+Mbonu's interests lie in preventative care and chronic disease, and her long-term goals include working with vulnerable communities not only in the U.S. but across the globe and in her home country of Nigeria.
+“I want to observe and understand different cultures worldwide and connect communities through improving health outcomes.”
 She wants to leverage her public health degree to advocate for health education and preventative medicine – reducing the burden on individuals and communities through work in disease prevention.

-It was this interest in helping global communities, along with her passion for public health, that led Mbonu to start a UNICEF club at The Dartmouth Institute – before even arriving on campus.
+This interest in helping global communities, along with her passion for public health, led Mbonu to start a UNICEF club at The Dartmouth Institute – before even arriving on campus.
 The UNICEF club program describes itself as a grassroots movement rooted in the belief that students have a vital role to play as the voice for children everywhere.
-They partner with UNICEF USA to activate their local community by educating, advocating, and fundraising for UNICEF’s survival, protection and development work for children in over 190 countries and territories.
+They partner with UNICEF USA to activate their local community by educating, advocating, and fundraising for UNICEF’s survival, protection, and development work for children in over 190 countries and territories.

 “The club began the first day of orientation,” Mbonu says.
-She described how privileged she felt to be starting graduate school with students who shared her interest in public health, and with the support of The Dartmouth Institute: “I started sending emails…and one thing led to another!”
-She created a form to gauge the interest of her cohort and her classmates quickly signed on.
-“Everyday I would check the form and see one, two, three new sign-ups – and every time, it felt like a milestone.”
-Soon her cohort was committing to lead the UNICEF club alongside her as members of the e-board.
+She described how privileged she felt to be starting graduate school with students who shared her interest in public health and with the support of The Dartmouth Institute: “I started sending emails…and one thing led to another!”
+She created a form to gauge the interest of her cohort, and her classmates quickly signed on.
+“Every day, I would check the form and see one, two, three new sign-ups – and every time, it felt like a milestone.”
+Soon, her cohort committed to leading the UNICEF club alongside her as members of the e-board.